WealthStacker/WealthStacker/README.md

 ## Objective

-Goal-driven and adaptable professional with experience in Exposure Management, Log Analysis, GRC, and Asset Management.
+Goal-driven and adaptable professional with experience in Exposure Management, Log Analysis, GRC, Asset Management and SIEM.
 Looking to leverage my ongoing information security studies and hands-on experience gained through my home-lab to secure an entry-level cyber security role, where I can apply my knowledge and contribute to enhancing the organization’s digital security posture.

 ## Skills

-* Core Competencies: Asset Management, Exposure Management, Log Analysis, GRC
+* Core Competencies: Asset Management, Exposure Management, Log Analysis, GRC, Security Information And Event Management (SIEM)